Piro Preman: Biography

 Piro and Gulab Das shared an intimate relationship despite social and religious pressures.
 The two were interred together at a tomb in Chathian Wala.
 Although the Gulabdasis were neither Hindu nor Sikh, following the Partition of India, they were expelled from Chathian Wala by the now Muslim-majority populace in Pakistan.
 The sect subsequently fled to India where they settled in Haryana.

 In popular culture

-Piro's life has been the subject of two Indian plays - Piro Preman by Shahryar, and Shairi by Sawrajbir.
+Piro's life has been the subject of two Indian plays – Piro Preman by Shahryar, and Shairi by Sawrajbir.
 Shairi was also performed by Pakistani theatre group Ajoka Theatre led by Madeeha Gauhar in Lahore and Amritsar.
+A member of the Gulabdasis, Vijender Das, has also compiled all of her writings and published a volumed called Sant Kavyitri Ma Piro (Saint Poetess Mother Piro), together with a comprehensive introduction to her life.